-Astrid is a qualified Visual Artist whose enthusiasm and commitment in her participatory practice, according to evidence, has inspired people of all generations to learn and engage with past heritage, contemporary culture and anticipate potential futures.
+I am a qualified Visual Artist whose enthusiasm and commitment in my participatory practice, according to evidence, has inspired people of all generations to learn and engage with past heritage, contemporary culture and anticipate potential futures.

 “Places and quality of life are transformed through imagination, ambition and an understanding of the potential of creativity “ (Creative Scotland) P7

 While I am a Visual Artist I also describe myself as a Creative Practitioner as my work within schools and communities is not always about bonnie pictures.
 Instead it is about connecting with groups and supporting them as they engage in their learning and exploring new possibilities.
 I believe that there is great, personal and public value to be gained from arts and creativity in education but this is not always reflected in public opinion, the workplace or education policy.
 The organisation Creativity Culture and Education, (CCE) identify “5 habits of mind” as indicators of creativity.